How to Improve Brain Function | Enhance Your Nervous System Naturally

-In addition to all of this, the nervous system is the main way the body quickly communicates with itself.
-Similar to how your brain sends an electrical signal to tell a muscle to contract, your brain is sending electrical signals all over the body to unify all the different parts of the body into one coherent organism.
+In addition to all of this, the nervous system is the main way that the body quickly communicates with itself.
+Similar to how your brain sends an electrical signal to tell a muscle to contract, your brain also sends electrical signals all over the body to unify all the different parts of the body into one coherent organism.

 Improving Your Brain And Nervous System

 The health of your brain and nervous system comes down to many factors, but the overarching, big picture is based around the neurotransmitters serotonin and dopamine.
-We briefly talked about serotonin before and how it acts more like the “hibernation hormone” rather than the “happy hormone”, and its action in the brain and body is to slow things down and prevent your body from overextending itself.
+Serotonin acts more like the “hibernation hormone” rather than the “happy hormone”, and its action in the brain and body is to slow things down and prevent your body from overextending itself.

 It pushes the body more towards the hibernation state — the low energy, inhibition state — and the “play it safe and follow the rules” mentality (aka the authoritarian/learned helplessness state).